In the words of the owner, Alex Maccan, "We don't do what we do for the plaudits

 to protect biodiversity.

-We use recycled glass bottles and packaging
+We use bottles made from recycled glass

 and packing materials from certified renewable sources.

-We prefer the use of heat pumps
+We prioritise the use of heat pumps

-and natural gas for space heating.
+and natural gas for heating buildings.

-almost entirely from our solar panels.
+from our photovoltaic panels.

 We limit the use of products in the vineyard as far as we can by using only those recommended, in other words only products that promote and safeguard the territory.
 Every day we take another step forward towards environmental sustainability, creating an ever better relationship with the nature in which we live.